This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • How serious is dengue fever?

 In most cases, dengue is mild.
-But in rare cases it can be life-threatening.
-In severe cases, it causes fluid to leak out of blood vessels which can lead to fluid accumulation in the lungs, and difficulty breathing.
-Dengue can also cause bleeding and organ failure.1
+But in rare cases it can be life-threatening.1 In severe cases it can cause fluid to leak out of blood vessels, which can lead to fluid accumulation in the lungs, and difficulty breathing.
+Severe dengue can also cause bleeding and organ impairment.5

 • Can I prevent getting dengue fever?